Winding

 -

-- voltage drop across the electrical terminals of the unit, V.
+— voltage drop at the electrical terminals of the unit, V.

 -

-In this block it is optionally possible to activate the H port to account for thermal phenomena occurring in the winding (e.g. change of active resistance, reception/transfer of thermal energy to other blocks).
+Optionally, the H port can be activated in this unit to account for thermal phenomena occurring in the winding (for example, changes in active resistance, reception/transmission of thermal energy to other units).

 Ports